enkidevs/curriculum/python/core/control-structures/the-in-operator.md

 ---
 ## Content

-Python's `in` operator is a *membership operator* and is used to check whether an object exists inside a container of objects--for example, a list.
+Python's `in` operator is a *membership operator* and can be used to check whether an object exists inside a container of objects--for example, a list.

 It evaluates to true if it finds the specified variable in the container, and false if it doesn't.